droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > Critical Failure.
 The character is subjected by the spider's venom.

 > [!item]+ **Phase Spider Fang**
-> While using this fang as an additional material component for your spells, acid, cold, fire, lightning, thunder, or poison damage your spells deal to incorporeal undead ignores immunity to that damage.
-(The fang isn't consumed when used in this way.)
+> It notes that a spellcaster can deal damage to an incorporeal spirit normally by using a phase spider's fang as an additional component to cast their spells (acts as a [Spell Catalyst](https://2e.aonprd.com/Rules.aspx?ID=1509) consumable).

 > [!item]+ **Vial of Phase Spider Venom**
-> You can use the venom in this vial to coat one weapon or up to three pieces of ammunition.
-Applying the venom takes an action.
-Damage dealt to incorporeal undead by a coated weapon or piece of ammunition to ignores immunity to that damage.
-Once applied, the venom retains potency for 10 minutes before drying.
+> And a martial combatant can deal damage to an incorporeal spirit by coating one weapon or up to three pieces of ammunition with phase spider venom - effectively it functions as a [Ghost Oil](https://2e.aonprd.com/Equipment.aspx?ID=1571).

-A player who succeeds on a DC 14 Wisdom (Perception) check in this room notices an old leather satchel encased in webbing in the upper northwest corner of the room, near the ceiling.
+A player who succeeds on a DC 23 Perception check in this room notices an old leather satchel encased in webbing in the upper northwest corner of the room, near the ceiling.
 (A player who takes one minute to survey the room spots the satchel automatically.)

-The satchel, which appears to have had its leather strap forcibly torn off, contains two vials of *holy water* and a book titled *The Oath Celestial*, which is as described in <span class="citation">Q40.
+The satchel, which appears to have had its leather strap forcibly torn off, contains two vials of *[Holy Water](https://2e.aonprd.com/Equipment.aspx?ID=3001)* and a book titled *The Oath Celestial*, which is as described in <span class="citation">Q40.
 Argynvost’s Study (p.
 140)</span>.
 A simple leather bookmark engraved with the sigil of the Morninglord—a rising sun—marks the place of a passage within the book titled *Prayer for the Departed.* It reads as follows:

 <div class="description">
 <p>Blessed Morninglord, bringer of dawn, we honor those who have journeyed beyond into your kingdom of everlasting radiance.
 In your light, grant them peace, from this until the end of days.</p>